 The Park City Museum occupies the original City Hall and Territorial Jail building, making the structure itself part of the historical experience.
 The museum's exhibits cover the mining era comprehensively, including interactive displays, original photographs, and artifacts from the mines that operated throughout these mountains.

-The basement exhibit documenting the 1902 Daly-West Mine disaster, which claimed 34 lives, provides important perspective on the human cost of the industry that built this town.
+One of the more impactful exhibits documents the 1902 Daly-West Mine disaster, which claimed 34 lives, and provides an important perspective on the human cost of the industry that built this town.

 Local Insight: Take the museum's guided walking tour early in your visit—it transforms how you see Main Street for the rest of your trip.
 The basement disaster exhibit is sobering but essential; this history gives Park City its depth.